PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Well why would anybody want to be that?" asked Relan, "If the whole world was merchants, nobody would have saved your life."

 "Look, I'm grateful for that.
-Take what you like from the store, and then go to your death.
+It's not like I'm not grateful.
+So, uh, as a reward.
+Take what you like from the store -- as much as you can carry without horse or wagon -- and then go to your death.
+Have fun.
 Me, I'm going to see the Duke and see what he's gonna do about all this.
 See if he can get my Innkeeper lady friend back."

-Relan just shook his head and took another bite of bread.
+Relan shook his head and took another bite of bread.

-* * *

-# Boltac Goes to Duke
+# 12

 Outside, smoke hung thick in the air.
 Everywhere there were signs of carnage, The Bent Eelpout and most of the other side of the street had burnt to the ground.
 Boltac saw the dead wolf and orcs, but did not linger over them.

-On the walk North, he passed serval bodies body lying in the street.
+On his walk North, he passed serval bodies body lying in the street.
 One was a young girl, maybe nine.
 Her pretty dress was torn and soaked with blood.
 Boltac looked away and muttered, "Bad for business."

 As he crossed the bridge to the keep, he expected to see a line of petitioners.
 But there was no one.
 Not even a guard at the gate.
 The court should be full with angry citizens demanding redress and protection.
-The walls should have been decorated with Orc's heads on Pikes.
+The walls should have been decorated with Orc's heads on pikes.
 By now he should have been able to hear wounded members of the Ducal guard drinking by the stables.
 Their laughter and the stories of their bravery should have carried over the wall.
 There should have been smoke from the blacksmith, and the sound of weapons being sharpened.

 But there was nothing.